evkx/evkx.github.io/content/models/byd/tang/Tang_EV600/_index.md

 **Side/blind spot assist** is a standard driver assist system.
 This side assist system helps to detect traffic in blind spots.
 ### Driving Automation

-The BYD Tang EV600 offers driving automation on level 1.
+The BYD Tang EV600 offers driving automation on level 1 or 2, depending on the equipment level.

 With the   level 1 system, you get the following driving automation features.
 - Adaptive Cruise control.
 - Automatic parallel parking. (optional)

+With the Smart Pilot  level 2 system, you get additional driving automation features to the ones listed above.
+- Cruise control.
+- Autosteer: keeps the car in your lane and slows down if needed in traffic.
+The system limits how long you can drive without touching the steering wheel.

 ## Transportation capabilities